 By 2022 most of the children are 18 or close to 18 and efforts are focused on raising funds to ensure that the children have skills or (access to) education that will help them find footing as adults.

 Zambia - widows and widowers fighting stigma

-AIDS-Fondet works with the Itezhi Tezhi Widows and Widowers Association (IWAWA) to inform and enlighten people in the district to create a more accommodating atmosphere for people living with HIV.
-The project is funded by the European Union.
+AIDS-Fondet previously worked with the Itezhi Tezhi Widows and Widowers Association (IWAWA) to inform and enlighten people in the district to create a more accommodating atmosphere for people living with HIV.
+The project was funded by the European Union.

 Itezhi Tezhi is a district in Central Zambia where close to every fifth person is living with HIV – and stigma and discrimination have been rife.

-The project ‘Reducing stigma and discrimination of people living with HIV/AIDS’ aims at eradicating social expulsion and health related discrimination because of HIV.
+The project ‘Reducing stigma and discrimination of people living with HIV/AIDS’ aimed at eradicating social expulsion and health related discrimination because of HIV.

 Since IWAWA was formed in 2007 it has established close to 30 support groups across the district that provide counselling and support for anyone in the community who might need it.
 The support groups are founded and run by community members who live with HIV or who have close family who do.

 Members of the support groups have also worked to ensure that non-discriminatory health services are available to anyone in need – and with a special focus on girls and women, the groups have worked to challenge traditional perceptions of gender.